What affects cost planning for moves in Liverpool

 Loading time usually outweighs driving time.

-What affects moving costs in Liverpool
+What affects cost planning for moves in Liverpool

 Cost driverWhat changes the timeWhy it affects total cost